juan-ivan-NV/Btc_trading/README.md

 ![comparizon](Images/comp3.png)

-* GRU: Working on it

-* XGBoost: Working on it.
+* GRU: Working on it.